RDFLib/prez-ui/docs/theming.md

 npm run dev
 ```

+You may need to open the dev server (http://localhost:3000) in a second window in a private tab or different browser on first load to resolve the layout rendering error.

 ## Tailwind & CSS
 Prez UI uses [Tailwind](https://tailwindcss.com) for most of its styling, which you can use in this starter template to easily style using classes.